Right to sit: United States

 In the late 1800s and early 1900s, during the Progressive Era, numerous states passed laws granting workers the right to suitable seats, specifically for women workers.
 Principles of Labor Legislation, a foundational labor law text written in 1916 by John R. Commons and John Bertram Andrews, noted that an aspect of early 20th century labor reforms that is "[p]articularly striking is the special protection of women manifested in the laws on seats, toilets, and dressing-rooms."
 At the time, all right to sit legislation in the United States was gendered, applying specifically to women workers.
 They write that as "far back as the end of the 'seventies the dangers of constant standing for salesgirls were recognized, and it was urged that they be furnished seats and allowed to use them."
 They note that the first state to pass right to sit legislation for women workers was New York in 1881.
 By 1916, almost every state had such a right to sit law for women workers.
 Most state laws covered manufacturing and mechanical jobs, with some states covering virtually all jobs.
 Commons and Andrews claimed that these early right to sit laws were "of little real importance in protecting health...since it is practically impossible to see that employers and foremen allow the seats to be used even when provided."

 By 1932, almost all of the states, the District of Columbia, and the territories of Puerto Rico and the Philippines, had passed laws requiring some form of suitable seating for women workers.
 The majority of states with right to sit laws specify that "suitable seats" be provided by employers and that workers be allowed to sit when standing is not required.
 The only state in the United States without a right to sit law by 1932 was Mississippi.

-Several states have subsequently repealed their suitable seating laws, including Alabama, Connecticut, and Kentucky.
-Many states have amended their right to sit laws with gender neutral language, but some states retain gendered, female-specific laws.
+Six states have amended their right to sit laws to be gender neutral, including California, Massachusetts, Montana, New Jersey, Oregon, and Wisconsin.
+Florida's law has always been gender neutral.
+Pennsylvania, New York, and West Virginia retain gendered, female-specific statutes, however, the laws are not enforced.
+South Dakota's law only applies to minors.
+The majority of states have subsequently repealed their suitable seating laws or policies, including Alabama, Alaska, Arkansas, Arizona, Colorado, Connecticut, Delaware, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, New Hampshire, New Mexico, North Carolina, Nevada, North Dakota, Oklahoma, Rhode Island, Texas, Tennessee, Utah, Vermont, Virginia, Washington, and Wyoming.

+Several cities have repealed their right to sit laws, including Baltimore, Chicago, Newport News, Portland, and Washington, D.C.
+Cities with active right to sit laws include Ann Arbor, Michigan; and St. Louis, Missouri.
+Disabled people who qualify may request seating as a reasonable accommodation under the Americans with Disabilities Act of 1990 and pregnant workers may request seating under the Pregnant Workers Fairness Act of 2023.
+Low-income workers and workers without health insurance may experience difficulties in acquiring a doctor's note in order to request an accommodation.